JaakkoHirvela/portfolio/when/README.md

 - This is where the generated syntax tree is evaluated.

-Functions are not implemented except a built-in function Today().
+Runnable functions are not implemented except a built-in function Today().